OnePlus 8 and OnePlus 8 Pro test drive: Big, beautiful, and brimming with confidence

 The OnePlus 8 and 8 Pro are very big phones, but at 6.55 and 6.78 inches, respectively, they’re not nearly as unwieldy as the Galaxy S20+ and S20 Ultra.
 You’ll likely need two hands most of the time, but thanks to the thinness and aspect ratio, I never felt like I was going to drop them—a regular occurrence when using the S20 Ultra—and I didn’t need to invent a funky grip to handle them.
 And I’d be remiss if I didn’t call out the haptic system, which is among the best I’ve ever used—strong enough to feel in a pocket but subtle enough to not be distracting.

 The finishes on these phones are stunning as well.
-If I had to pick a favorite, I’d go with the OnePlus 8 Pro’s matte deep “ultramarine” blue, but the iridescent “interstellar glow” on the OnePlus 8, which looks a lot like the Note 10+’s Aura Glow, is just as gorgeous.
+If I had to pick a favorite, I’d go with the OnePlus 8 Pro’s matte deep “ultramarine” blue, which feels as good as it looks, but the iridescent “interstellar glow” on the OnePlus 8, which looks a lot like the Galaxy Note 10+’s Aura Glow, is just as gorgeous.
 The bumps are a bit large, particularly on the 8 Pro, but they’re so pretty, it’s a shame to cover them up with a case.

 It probably goes without saying that performance is through the roof on these phones but I’ll say it anyway: performance is through the roof on these phones.
 You’re getting the latest Qualcomm Snapdragon processor, oodles of RAM, UFS 3.0 storage, and the impressively lightweight Oxygen OS, not to mention giant batteries and insanely fast charging.
 Add to that Turbo Write and Host Performance Booster that taps into the upper echelon of the UFS 3.0 storage and RAM Boost that predicts which apps you’re most like to use to limit load time, and you’ve got one of the fastest, smartest phones around.